 In 1999 he co-wrote songs sung by Gary Busey and rapper Ice-T for the feature 'Jacob Tutu and the Hooded Fang', and later that same year, scored the feature 'Four Days' starring Colm Meaney.

 In 2000, Tom began work in dramatic episodic television with the Showtime series 'Queer as Folk', and won an MPSE Golden Reel award.
 This was followed by the progressive electronica score for the series 'ReGenisis'.
 Now seen worldwide, the music for ReGenesis was nominated for a 2006 Gemini Award for Best Original Music Score for a Dramatic Series, an MPSE Golden Reel Award for Best Music Editing, with another Gemini nomination in 2007.
 In 2004,

 Other notable assignments include the multi-award winning drama 'Durham County' for HBO Canada, The Summit mini-series, and 'The Listener', a series for FOX and CTV that has been released in 180 territories.
 He was the recipient of the Canadian Screen Award for his groundbreaking electro-acoustic score to the science fiction TV Movie 'Borealis' and his documentary 'Cheer Up' has been nominated for a 2018 CSA as well., 'What Walla Wants' recently premiered at the Berlin Film Festival.
 His documentary "Yellow is Forbidden" saw its world premiere at the Tribeca Film Festival 2018.
-He recently completed scoring on the first season of the CBC series 'Coroner' and has been nominated twice for for the series.
+He's completed scoring on the third season of the CBC series 'Coroner' and has been nominated twice for for the series.